Hiking and Biking Easter Island Rapa Nui

 The Tears Poured Out

 Thus, I continued up the hill to the pièce de résistance!
 The granddaddy of the Easter Island statutes.
 The Hanga Nui site.
 First I saw the crowds of people swarming out of their tour vans and crossing the road.
-Then I saw them.
+I waited off in the distance with my bike for the crowds to thin.

 All 15 Moai standing, looking at me; the Pacific Ocean lapping their backs.